dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 However, loop fusion does not always improve performance.
 Sometimes it is better to split a loop into multiple passes, pre-filter the data, sort and reorganize it, etc. By distributing the large loop into multiple smaller ones, we limit the amount of data required for each iteration of the loop, effectively increasing the temporal locality of memory accesses.
 This helps in situations with a high cache contention, which typically happens in large loops.
 Loop distribution also reduces register pressure since, again, fewer operations are being done within each iteration of the loop.
 Also, breaking a big loop into multiple smaller ones will likely be beneficial for the performance of the CPU Front-End because of better instruction cache utilization.
 Finally, when distributed, each small loop can be further optimized separately by the compiler.

-**Loop Unroll and Jam**.
-To perform this transformation, one needs to first unroll the outer loop, then jam (fuse) multiple inner loops together as shown in [@lst:unrolljam].
+**Loop Unroll and Jam**: to perform this transformation, one needs to unroll the outer loop first, then jam (fuse) multiple inner loops together as shown in [@lst:unrolljam].
 This transformation increases the ILP (Instruction-Level Parallelism) of the inner loop since more independent instructions are executed inside the inner loop.
 In the code example, inner loop is a reduction operation, which accumulates the deltas between elements of arrays `a` and `b`.
 When we unroll and jam the loop nest by a factor of 2, we effectively execute 2 iterations of the initial outer loop simultaneously.
 This is emphesized by having 2 independent accumulators, which breaks dependency chains over `diffs` in the initial variant.

 Listing: Loop Unroll and Jam